-In the construction industry, it is increasingly important to manage information and to respond to the many diverse requirements of governments, building conditions, and society.
+Managing information and responding to the many diverse requirements of governments, building conditions, and society is increasingly important in the construction industry.
 The architectural profession is rapidly integrating the technology of computers and automation to assist in the management of information and to free up time for creative work.

-The instruction in Architecture Technology at Stevens College prepares students to become qualified for employment in the architectural profession and to transfer into architectural programs in nationally accredited universities.
+The instruction in architectural technology at Thaddeus Stevens College prepares students to become qualified for employment in the architectural profession and to transfer into architectural programs in nationally-accredited universities.
 The instruction also provides retraining in technological applications for people currently employed in or reentering the profession.